4,062 ft | Carter | 0 routes

 Recent Precipitation

-Wildcat Mountain (D Peak) is showing DIFFICULT conditions
+Wildcat Mountain (D Peak) is showing DANGEROUS conditions

 See exactly why with full AI conditions — hazard alerts, gear recommendations, and the best hiking window.